 |Most sailors will stay in protected water during lousy

-weather stating that they don't have decent reefing on the mainsail.
+weather claiming they don't have decent reefing on the mainsail.

 when you are out there you have to deal with whatever Mother nature hands